Routes to the Chinese markets

 While all the above points apply to a Chinese agent, a Chinese distributor will handle your goods.

-Our recommendation is that all goods sent to China must to paid for before they arrive in China.
-If this is not the case, your business, at best, will be indirectly for running the distribution channel, i.e. if distribution channel is not successful you will not be paid.
+We recommend that all goods sent to China be paid for before arrival.
+If this is not the case, your business will, at best, be indirectly responsible for running the distribution channel; i.e., if the distribution channel is unsuccessful, you will not be paid.

 Chinese businesses generally do not hold stock.
 Most goods are made and shipped to order.
 The exception is a wholesaler.
 This only works if there is ongoing demand for your products.

-Spare parts and consumables maybe an exception to holding stock locally in China.
-We recommend an ongoing shipping relationship could include spare parts and consumables as part of the overall purchase from the outset.
+Spare parts and consumables may be an exception to holding stock locally in China.
+We recommend an ongoing shipping relationship that includes spare parts and consumables as part of the overall purchase from the outset.
 If this can be achieved, your business should not be responsible for stock in China.

-To help in your relationship with potential Chinese distributors investigate the use of faster shipping methods to China; flying, train, etc. Reducing the leads time to China will help all parties manage order stock levels and working capital.
+To help your relationship with potential Chinese distributors, investigate using faster shipping methods, such as flying, training, etc. Reducing the lead time to China will help all parties manage order stock levels and working capital.

 Chinese representative Office